egumasa/TorchNLP-Notes/README.md

 ## Resources (with acknowledgement first!!!)

 This repo benefited from the following public repos.
+I will keep adding as I learn more, but I greatly appreciate the books by Daniel Godoy and Dr. Masato Hagiwara.

 - [Deep Learning with PyTorch Step-by-Step by Daniel Godoy](https://github.com/dvgodoy/PyTorchStepByStep)
 - [Real-World Natural Language Processing by Dr. Masato Hagiwara](https://github.com/mhagiwara/realworldnlp)